Skip to content

 Llama 4 Maverick

-Meta's Llama 4 Maverick is the most capable open-weight model for teams that want to self-host entirely.
+Meta's Llama 4 Maverick remains the go-to for teams that want to self-host entirely without any API dependency.

 • Free to use: No API costs, no per-token charges.
 You pay only for compute.